Karl Knutsson's campaign against Novgorod: Background

 In 1436, the Swedish council sent a proposal to the Livonian master of the order, Heinrich von Vincke, about a possible alliance against the Novgorodians.
 This proposal was then seconded by Heinrich the same year when he sent another proposal to Christopher of Bavaria about a cooperation against the Novgorodians.

 Christopher would later promise the Teutonic Order that he would not allow his kingdoms to trade with Novgorod, and he also sent Karl Knutsson with a force from Viborg against Pskov.

 Campaign

 In May 1444, it was clear to Karl Knutsson that the Novgorodians were about to attack Narva, and he warns the Estonians in the area about what was about to occur.
 In the autumn 1444, the awaited Russian attack began and Christopher sent Karl Knutsson with troops to support Narva.
-The Novgorodian chronicle claims that Karl "went down to the Narva river and cut down many Russians and captured a number of distinguished men" The number of people captured was 28 and among them was the son of the Posnadik Larivonov, Maxim.
+The Novgorodian chronicle claims that Karl "went down to the Narva river and cut down many Russians and captured a number of distinguished men" The number of people captured was 28 and among them was the son of the Posadnik Larivonov, Maxim.
 The people captured by the Swedes would later by freed after the Novgorodians paid for their ransom a year later.